obook/TeXify-Plickers/README.md

 ## Installation and usage

-You can include mathematics to plickers using a user-script or a firefox add-on.
+You can include mathematics to plickers using a _user-script_ or a _firefox add-on_.

-### Use a user script for desktop (FireFox - Google Chrome desktop)
+### Use a user script for desktop (FireFox & Google Chrome desktop)

 * 1) install [GreaseMonkey for FireFox](https://addons.mozilla.org/fr/firefox/addon/greasemonkey/) or [Tampermonkey for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo);
 * 2) install [TeXify-Plickers user script](https://raw.githubusercontent.com/obook/TeXify-Plickers/master/user-script/TeXify-Plickers.user.js);